CRE Investors

 The decision to lease or purchase property should follow rigorous financial and strategic analysis rather than default assumptions.
 Key considerations include:

-Financial modeling should compare total costs over relevant time horizons, including purchase prices, financing costs, operating expenses, maintenance, property taxes, and eventual disposition costs against lease payments and associated expenses.
+Financial modeling should compare total costs over the right time periods.
+It should include purchase price, financing, operating expenses, maintenance, property taxes, and disposal costs.
+It should compare these costs to lease payments and related expenses.

 Where facilities are located profoundly impacts operational effectiveness and costs.
 Strategic location decisions consider:

 Different facility types have different location priorities.
 Corporate headquarters might prioritize talent and transportation hubs.
 Manufacturing plants focus on supply chain access and operating costs.
-Distribution centers require strategic positioning relative to customer markets.
+Distribution centers require strategic positioning relative to customer markets and same-day delivery zones.

 Building flexibility into portfolio strategy provides valuable options when circumstances change.
 Flexibility mechanisms include: